byui-cit/cit470/courseinfo/vSphere.md

 ![image, Storage, AlmaLinux selected](vSphere-storage-almalinux.png)

-The "generic server template" can be used to deploy either of these Linux variants.
+The "generic template" can be used to deploy either of these Linux variants.

 - AlmaLinux OS uses Red Hat Packages (.rpm files) for software distribution and `dnf` ("dandified") to manage software packages.
   - If you or your teammate has more experience with Red Hat style distributions,